cholberg/snnax/README.md

 - arbitrary network structures;
 - automatic differentiation of spike times and neuronal state variables.

 This project is still in a very early experimental phase.
-Future features might include more complex neuronal dynamics, simulation of exact solutions, and custom gradients for online learning.
+For now everything should work more or less out of the box, but I am not sure how much I will maintain this project in the future.

+_One thing to note is that the latest relase of `jax` (v0.6.0) introduced a [bug](https://github.com/jax-ml/jax/pull/28150) that manifests in the current implementation.
+For now, installing this repository will also install v0.5.3, but I will probably update the dependencies in the future, when the fix is included._

 ## Installation